paul-wolf/djaq/README.md

     cd bookshop
     pip install -r requirements.txt

-Make sure the virtualenv is activiated!
+Make sure the virtualenv is activated!
 The sample database is already part of source code now (sqlite).
 The example application comes with a management command to run queries: